bgachara/bgachara.github.io/posts/parallel_programming_patterns.md

   - How the parallel program will be organized and techniques used to manage shared data.
 - Implementation mechanism
   - Software specific constructs for implementing parallel program.

+## Finding Concurrency

+- Parallel programs attempt to solve bigger problems in less time by simultaneously solving different parts of the problem on different processing elements.
+- This can only work only if the problem contains exploitable concurrency.
+- Programmers should start their design of a parallel solution by analyzing the problem within the problem domain to expose exploitable concurrency.
+- Algorithm designer should decide whether the effort to create a parallel program justified and results significant enough.
+- If it is, make sure the key features and data elements within the problem are well understood.
+- Understand computationally intensive parts, key data structures and data usage as problem's solution unfolds because the effort to parallelize these problem should be focused on those parts.

+- Patterns
+- Decomposition patterns
+  - Task decomposition
+    - Views the problem as a stream of instructions that can be broken into sequences called tasks that can execute simultaneously.
+    - For efficiency, operations that make up the task should be largely be independent of operations inside other tasks.
+  - Data decomposition
+    - It focuses on the data required by the tasks and how it can be decomposed into distinct chunks, desired outcome being chunks can be operated upon independently.
+    - Array based computations
+    - Recursive data structures.
+- Dependancy Analysis patterns
+  - Group tasks
+    - Define groups of tasks that share constraints and simplify the problem of managing constraints by dealing with groups rather than individual tasks.
+    - Constraints categories
+      - Temporal dependency
+      - Ordering constraints
+      - Lack of one.
+    - The goals is to pick a grouping of tasks that simplifies the dependency analysis, finding and satisfying constraints on the concurrent execution of a program.
+  - Order tasks
+    - This step finds and correctly accounts for dependencies resulting from constraints on the order of execution of a collection of tasks.
+  - Data sharing
+    - How is data shared among group of tasks.
+    - Categories
+      - Read-only
+      - Effectively-local
+      - Read-write
+        - Accumulate
+        - Multiple-read/single-write
+- Design Evaluation pattern
+  - Guides the algorithm designer through an analysis of what has been done so far before moving on to the algorithm structure design space.
+  - Process is inherently iterative
+  - A critical factor is determining whether a design is effective is the ratio of time spent doing computation to time spent in communication or synchronization.